Getting Started with Accommodations

 • discuss with the OAE any concerns related to the accommodations or arrangements which they have been requested to implement;

-• provide appropriate accommodations, as requested;
+• provide reasonable accommodations, as approved by the College;

 • assure confidentiality of information regarding students with disabilities;